 It’s important to avoid talking to any representatives from bus or trucking companies or insurers before speaking with us.
 Calling this hotline first will allow us to explain what’s at stake and how to protect yourself.

-The attorneys at Ostroff Injury Law have 100+ years of combined experience with personal injury and wrongful death claims.
+The attorneys at Ostroff Godshall Injury and Accident Lawyers have 100+ years of combined experience with personal injury and wrongful death claims.
 Jon has spent years advocating for the bus industry to establish and enforce better rules related to driver fatigue.
 He has been representing victims of bus and truck crashes for 30 years.
 As a leading attorney and thought leader on the subject, Jon has discussed with various news outlets the dangers of transportation companies’ failure to establish and enforce rules to prevent fatigue-related crashes.